Shelter Island, San Diego: Attractions

-Shelter Island contains one yacht club, the Silvergate Yacht Club, and it creates a sheltered harbor for two others, the San Diego Yacht Club and the Southwestern Yacht Club.
+Shelter Island contains one yacht club, the Silvergate Yacht Club, and it creates a sheltered harbor for two others, San Diego Yacht Club and Southwestern Yacht Club.

 Shelter Island is known as a destination for superyachts because it contains one of the few marinas in San Diego Bay with a deep enough harbor for these oversized vessels.
 The annual YachtFest, spotlighting superyachts, is held at Shelter Island Marina every September.
 The event also features mock gunbattles between two replicas of 19th century tall ships from the collection of the San Diego Maritime Museum.

 From June through September, nationally known musicians and comedians perform at an outdoor concert venue on Shelter Island.
 The area is a popular place for viewing the annual Big Bay Boom fireworks display on the Fourth of July, as well as the Parade of Lights, a December tradition in which boats decorated with holiday lights parade on the Bay to be viewed from the shore.

 Public art

 Shelter Island contains several notable pieces of public art.
 The Tunaman's Memorial, a larger-than-life bronze sculpture by Franco Vianello, is dedicated to the tuna fishermen who were formerly an important part of the area's economy.
-The Yokohama Friendship Bell, a large bronze bell housed in a pagoda structure, was a gift from the city of Yokohama, Japan in 1958 to commemorate the sister city relationship between San Diego and Yokohama.
+The Yokohama Friendship Bell, a large bronze bell housed in a pagoda structure, was a gift from the city of Yokohama, Japan, in 1958 to commemorate the sister city relationship between San Diego and Yokohama.
 Pacific Rim Park at the southwestern end of Shelter Island was created by artist James Hubbell and is centered on a round bubbling fountain called Pearl of the Pacific.
 The fountain is surrounded by a mosaic wall and a dramatic arch and is a popular place for outdoor weddings.